 On the other hand, someone who leads with love in a more relational leadership style would take the time to ask themselves what factors may have contributed to this employee’s lack of engagement.
 They can then more effectively determine what steps they must take to correct the issue.
 This yields very practical benefits.
 Engaged employees are more productive, and more likely to remain loyal to an organization.

 Do you believe everyone has the potential to succeed in certain major capacities?
 Or do you think some people are simply more naturally talented than others, and only a few exceptional individuals can truly thrive in their careers and lives?
+If you begin with this positive view of the unlimited potential of every individual then you likely are exercising a positive future vision leadership philosophy.

 Determining how you feel about this can help you determine your overall leadership philosophy.
 For instance, a leader who naturally assumes some people will always lack the potential to truly succeed will often overlook strengths in both their employees and themselves.
 However, a leader who is optimistic about everyone’s potential will constantly be on the lookout for qualities and traits they wish to cultivate in themselves and their team members.

 Your own personal leadership philosophy needs to be relatively consistent.
 It won’t help you make the “right” and most consistent decisions if it’s always changing.
-One way to ensure that you can remain strong in your leadership and vision, while also being agile enough to hear and incorporate the ideas of others is to be a facilitator-learner leader.
+One way to ensure that you can remain strong in your leadership and vision, while also being agile enough to hear and incorporate the ideas of others is to be a co-creator leader.

 It is crucial to remember that the way in which you approach your day-to-day operations likely will change over the years.
 This has become quite clear in the digital transformation age.
 The rise of new technologies has disrupted numerous industries at a faster pace than ever before.
 Leaders across these industries have had to adapt in order to stay competitive and effective.